-The economic law course consists of two parts.
-The first is an overview of the main principles and laws through which rule makers can deploy the regulatory framework of the economy.
-The aim is to enable any student, regardless of background, to understand how law can affect the economy.
-This part concludes with an analysis of how the EU economy regulation works.
-The second part of the course focused on capital market regulation with a specific look at the EU framework (MiFID II, Prospectus, Transparency, and Market Abuse) and the impact of technological innovation (FinTech) on the Capital Market Union.
-The course will conclude with a brief review of emerging legal issues concerning the adoption of blockchain technology.
+The Economic Law course consists of two parts.
+A first part aims to give an overview of the principles of the European economic regulatory framework to deepen, namely, the EU economic constitution and the founding legal principles of the single market.
+Consequently, class deals with the four fundamental freedoms of movement of goods, capital, persons and services as well as EU competition law.
+The second part of the course focused on the regulation of the capital market with a specific view to the European framework (MiFID II, Prospectus, Transparency and Market Abuse) and the impact of technology innovation (FinTech) on Capital Market Union.

-SDGs: 1, 8, 9,10
+SDGs covered in the course are: 1, 8, 9,10